 However, if you heard the call of the software robots coming from this general direction, we will make you feel at home and do our best to teach you the ropes.
 If you get tangled, ping us at the forum, and we try and get you untangled!
 Hi-Yo Guðrún, Away! 🐴

 This course continues from where the Beginners' course ended.
-If you have already completed that one, you should have a working development environment (Robocorp Lab, or Visual Studio Code with Robocorp extensions, and Robocorp Cloud).
+If you have already completed that one, you should have a working development environment (Visual Studio Code with Robocorp extensions, and Control Room).
 The first part is not too shabby, so if you haven't completed it yet, please do, and return here afterward!

 After ensuring you have everything set up, you are ready for success.